 - Easy Homemade Peach Fritters

 - Prep: Preheat oven to 350° F and grease and flour a loaf pan and set aside.

-- Create Dough: Add flour, baking soda, and salt to a medium-sized bowl and whisk.
+- Create Dough: Add flour, baking soda, sugar, and salt to a medium-sized bowl and whisk.
 Add eggs, oil, and vanilla extract to a large bowl and whisk.
 Slowly add the dry ingredients to the wet and mix until just combined.
 Don't overmix!